opil/documentation/docs/admin/SP/opil_server_sp_deprecated.md

-Deprecated features are features that SP stil supports but that are not maintained or evolved any longer, or will be used in the future.
+Deprecated features are features that SP still supports but that are not maintained or evolved any longer, or will be used in the future.
 In particular:

 # Firos v1 did not allow arrays of custom ROS messages

 The topology is composed of nodes and edges.
-Since firos is not supporting arrays of custom ROS messages it is divided into two ROS messages: nodes and edges.
+Since Firos is not supporting arrays of custom ROS messages it is divided into two ROS messages: nodes and edges.

 Nodes.msg